Rllyyy/Internet-Check/README.md

 <!--Stop On Idle End-->
 <details>
-  <summary> <span style="font-size:22px; font-weight: bolder; color: black">Stop the program if returning from an Idle State (Task Scheduler)</span></summary>
+  <summary> <b>Stop the program if returning from an Idle State (Task Scheduler)</b></summary>

   <p>If this setting is set to true the app will stop if it was launched by the Task Scheduler and the pc is returning from an idle state (i.e. if the laptop returns from sleep mode).
-  If "Start with Windows" was already active, please deselect the setting, click on back, go into settings again and select the option "Start with Windows".
+  After changing this value in the XML file and the setting was already active value, please deselect the checkbox and select the option "Start with Windows" again.
+If the setting was not active it will be applied if the user tick the checkbox "Start with Windows".
   The standard value is false.
   </p>
   <p>